VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Introduction

 \end{enumerate}

-\paragraph{Further contributions:} To categorize/systematize our agentic systems conclusions, we propose the \textbf{Epistemic evidence label framework}.
+\paragraph{Further contributions:} To systematize the conclusions our agentic system produces, we propose the \textbf{epistemic evidence label framework}.
 Here, we introduce a four-label classification \textsc{Supported}, \textsc{Refuted}, \textsc{Underpowered}, \textsc{Invalid} that mechanically resolves the epistemic status of a hypothesis from observed statistics and a smallest effect size of interest (SESOI), without relying on agent judgment.
 This distinction is essential for medical imaging benchmarks, where mistaking underpowered subgroup analyses as refutations inflates apparent accuracy (Sec.~\ref{sec:evidence}).

-A central question is whether a multi-agent system like \framework{} can deliver correct conclusions and verifiable evidence across increasing complexity; to answer it, we contribute a tiered \textit{Evaluation benchmark} spanning six complexity levels, from metadata-only queries (L1) to multivariate survival models (L5), and untestable hypotheses (L0).
+A central question is whether a multi-agent system like \framework{} can deliver correct conclusions and verifiable evidence across increasing complexity; to answer it, we contribute a tiered \textit{evaluation benchmark} spanning six complexity levels, from metadata-only queries (L1) to multivariate survival models (L5), and untestable hypotheses (L0).
 For all hypotheses, the ground truth was established through dataset-derived reference statistics validated by domain experts.
 The benchmark includes positive, negative, no-effect, underpowered, and untestable controls, thereby probing the full range of the evidence-label framework.
 We evaluate on two public datasets across distinct clinical domains: cardiology (ACDC~\cite{bernard2018deep}, cardiac MRI, 150 subjects) and neuro-oncology (UCSF-PDGM~\cite{calabrese2022university}, brain glioma MRI, 501 subjects).